Island Hopping: Amelia, Cumberland, Talbot Islands

 St. Marys Ferry

-The Cumberland public access ferry departure is located in St. Marys, Georgia (about a 45-minute drive north from Amelia).
-The spring/summer 2017 ferry to Cumberland departs at 9 am and 11:45 am from St. Marys, GA.
-You can transport your bicycle on ferry (but limited space) for $10 fee, or rent a bike for $16 from ferry company (first come, first serve).
-The 2017 ferry tickets cost $28 per person, reserve seats in advance online, plus a $7 park entry fee.
-DIRECTIONS TO FERRY DOCK: For driving to St. Marys, put the Cumberland Island’s visitor center address in your GPS, located near ferry dock, 113 St. Marys Street, St Marys, GA 31558.
-NOTE: In the aftermath of Hurricane Matthew, Cumberland’s Dungeness arrival dock still remains closed in spring 2017 with the ferry dropping day trippers at the Sea Camp Dock, about a mile north of the popular Dungeness mansion ruins.
-Read much more about visiting Cumberland Island, see photo gallery.
+The Cumberland Island public access ferry departure is located in St. Marys, Georgia (about a 45-minute drive north from Amelia).
+You can transport a bicycle on ferry (but limited space) for $10 fee, or rent a bike for $16 from ferry company (first come, first serve).
+The ferry tickets cost $28 per person, reserve seats in advance online, plus a $7 park entry fee.
+DIRECTIONS TO FERRY DOCK: For driving to St. Marys, use the Cumberland Island’s visitor center address in your GPS, located near ferry dock, 113 St. Marys Street, St Marys, GA 31558.
+NOTE: Read much more about visiting Cumberland Island, see photos.